Open Enrollment Period

 November 1 to January 15

-Get enrolled in a health insurance plan (including Apple Health) with the assistance of a multilingual LGBTQ health navigator today.
-We will help you enroll in the plan that works best for you.
+Get enrolled in a health insurance plan or Medicaid with the assistance of our multilingual healthcare navigation counselors.
+We will help you find a plan that meets your health needs, especially for our LGBTQ community, and there’s no charge for our services.

 Types of Health Plans